Llanblethian

 Llanblethian (Llanfleiddian) is a village in the Vale of Glamorgan in Wales which sits upon the River Thaw.
 It makes up part of the community of Cowbridge with Llanblethian, which consists of the village itself, the larger market town of Cowbridge and Aberthin.

 Llanblethian first came to prominence as one of the manor lordships created by the Norman lords following the Norman invasion of Wales.
 It was first ruled by the St. Quentins before being taken over by the Siwards.
 Under the Norman lordship power in the region shifted from the village to nearby Cowbridge, where manorial affairs were conducted.
 Llanblethian has several fine large buildings including an early 18th century great house, a 12th-century church dedicated to St John the Baptist and its own castle, a largely ruinous structure but with a fine gatehouse known locally as St Quintins Castle.

 Etymology

 Llanblethian takes its name from Saint Bleiddian, a contemporary of Germanus of Auxerre (Welsh: Garmon Sant).
-Llan is Welsh for church, so the village is the 'church of St Bleddian'.
+Llan is Welsh for a clearing, so the village is the 'clearing (around the church of) St Bleddian'.
 The root of blaidd is a translation of lupus, the wolf.